Pedro Obiang: Sampdoria

-Born in Alcalá de Henares, in the Community of Madrid, Obiang began his football career playing for various teams from his home city such CD Avance, RSD Alcalá and AD Naya, where he excelled.
+Born in Alcalá de Henares, in the Community of Madrid, Obiang began his football career playing for various teams from his home city, such as CD Avance, RSD Alcalá and AD Naya, where he excelled.
 Due to these participations, he was transferred to the Cadete team of Atlético Madrid.
-He left Atlético for Sampdoria in 2008 at age 16, the minimum age that international transfer within the European Union is allowed.
+He left Atlético for Sampdoria in 2008 at age 16, the minimum age at which international transfer within the European Union is allowed.
 He was the member of Allievi Nazionali youth team in 2008–09 season, but also call-up to the first team in pre-season.
 He was also an unused substitute against Lazio and against Chievo, by the decision of head coach Walter Mazzarri.
-In 2009–10, he was promoted to senior youth team – Primavera.
+In 2009–10, he was promoted to the Under-19 Primavera squad.

-Primary a youth team player, Obiang also played seven times in pre-season friendlies in summer 2010, scoring two goals.
+Primarily a youth team player, Obiang also played seven times in pre-season friendlies in the summer of 2010, scoring two goals.
 After the injury crisis of the Genoese team in which the team lost midfielders Stefano Guberti, Fernando Tissone, Andrea Poli and Paolo Sammarco, he received a call-up again from new head coach Domenico Di Carlo, and made his competitive debut on 12 September 2010.
 He substituted Vladimir Koman in the 58th minute, at that time Sampdoria losing 2–1 to Juventus; eventually, Sampdoria 3–3 draw at Stadio Olimpico di Torino.
 Obiang signed a new, five-year contract extension with Doria on the morning before the start of the match.

 Obiang also named in 2010–11 UEFA Champions League 25-men senior squad (list A) for play-off round and received the call-up against Werder Bremen, however Obiang was not named as one of players on the substitutes' bench.
-He also received his first call-up for 2010–11 UEFA Europa League on 28 September 2010 as list B players (Under-21 youth product).
+He also received his first call-up for 2010–11 UEFA Europa League on 28 September 2010 as a list B player (Under-21 youth product).
 He made his European debut on 16 December 2010 (matchday 6), with the club already eliminated before the match, a 0–2 defeat to Debreceni.